49. Tutorial - Building an IFR Flight Plan with Approach Procedures¶

 I’d recommend to get use

 This tutorial does not cover creating or collecting aircraft performance files.
-See Creating an Aircraft Performance File if you like to do this.
+See Tutorial - Creating an Aircraft Performance Profile if you like to do this.

 Therefore, we will simply use a slightly modified aircraft performance profile which gives a three degree climb and descent angle.

 Cruise speed at typical cruise altitudeto roughly match your chosen aircraft.
 This helps to get an accurate estimate for the traveling time.

 - Optional: Adjust descent and/or climb values as needed.